 To find our way forward, in our lives, our families, and our communities, we must rediscover the invitational way of truth and grace, helping others live with confident conviction and uncommon compassion.
 This is the aim of Cultural Discipleship, a kind of discipleship for such a time as this.

 Cultural Discipleship is partnering with God in His work in someone’s life to live faithfully in this cultural moment.

-Being skilled in cultural discipleship requires that we integrate discipleship counseling (partnering with God in His work in someone’s life) and worldview formation (understanding and living biblically in the culture.)
+Being skilled in cultural discipleship requires that we integrate relational discipleship (partnering with God in His work in someone’s life) and worldview formation (understanding and living biblically in the culture.)
 It is discipleship deeply rooted in a Biblical worldview and interpersonal shepherding.

 It is easy to perceive words like worldview and apologetics as argumentative or merely academic.
 Some may be concerned that an overemphasis on truth fails to consider the deeper emotions of the human heart and real-world relationships.

 The concept of discipleship can feel mystifying, intimidating, or something only trained professionals do.
 Good sermons, Bible studies, and books help us believe rightly.
 Isn’t that enough?